lucasviola/pl-bad-features/README.md

 #### Explanation
 <p>
+The `==` operator has a few problems.
+1. It compares just the values on both sides of the equality.
+2. It allows type coercing(implicit type casting).

-The `==` operator compares just the value on both side of the equality.
-Now, in the first example, on the left side we have a string with 3 commas, on the right side a initialized Array with 4 positions, which will evaluate to [, , ,] and get cast to a String, so the interpreter can compare the evalues.
-That's why it will return true.
+Now, in the first example we can see both of these problems.
+On the left side we have a string with 3 commas, on the right side an initialized Array with 4 positions, which will evaluate to [, , ,] and get cast to a String, so the interpreter can compare the evalues.
+That's why it returns true.
 <p>

 #### Solutions
 <p>
-1. Using the `===` comparison operator.
+Using the `===` comparison operator.
-Because it not only compares values but types
+Because it not only compares values but types.
 <p>

 ## Automatic semi-colon insertion